gitGNU/gnu_stribog/README.txt

 This project consists of hardware and software sections. the former is developed with gEDA, the latter with GNU toolchains.

-Hardware contains a 3-axis (magnetoresistive compass, accelerometer, optionally gyroscope) and an ARM-based microcontroller to manage all.
+Hardware contains a 3-axis {magnetoresistive compass, accelerometer, (optionally) gyroscope} and an ARM-based microcontroller to manage all.

 Software includes programs for MCU to test and align hardware parts, to perform the measurements; the software part also has some programs